Designing optical systems with hot and cold mirrors

 A common light source in projectors are Metal Halide bulbs.
 Halides are brighter than LED sources (but not laser sources) and cheaper, but they have a couple of drawbacks: shorter life spans, they get really hot, and produce considerable amount of UV light.
 Specifically, heat and UV light are undesirable conditions because the heat can degrade some of the optical components while the UV light can hurt its users.

 How do we then get rid of the heat and UV light?
-Well, you use a combination of hot or cold mirrors.
+Well, you use a combination of hot and cold mirrors.
 Figure 1 shows a simple diagram of a projector system with a single DLP.
 In the figure, we can see that after the light source, we have a hot mirror: a dichroic filter that reflects UV light and transmits visible and IR light.
 After the color filter and relay lens, we have another filter.
 This filter (cold mirror), will transmit the IR wavelengths and reflect the visible light.
 Essentially, both mirrors have created a bandpass visible light filter.

 Figure 1.
 Layout of a single DLP projector.
 Image from ChurchTechArts.org